PIE Items and Elements

 JavaScript/TypeScript functions that transform data and calculate scores based on context.

-model()- Build UI modeloutcome()- Calculate score- Runs client or server-side
+model()— Build view model for renderingoutcome()— Calculate score and feedback- Runs client or server-side

 - Security filtering by role